 You're finally in full command of your own education.

-At the end of the semester we'll hold our Semester Project Fair in the Rigby Hall lobby.
+At the end of the semester we'll hold our Semester Project Fair.
 The idea is that everyone will bring some sort of visual representation of their project so that others interested in tackling similar problems can learn from the experience we each bring to the table.

 Each person will be allowed a section of table on which to display their presentation.
 In addition, we will set aside some time for anyone who would like to do some kind of performance as part of their presentation.
 If you have questions about what you can or cannot do, or what resources might be available for you, please ask me.